ad3ller/dg645_control/README.md

-# dg645_control
+# DG645 control
-Labview 2015 control GUI for SRS DG645

-This vi allows you to configure all of the outputs for an SRS DG645 delay generator.
+A GUI to configure all of the outputs for an SRS DG645 signal generator.
 Configuration settings can be stored and recalled using XML files.

 Requires NI LabVIEW >=2015, NI VISA, and DG645 plug-and-play drivers